Are You Ready For Moving On After A Breakup?

 Looking Back And Looking Forward

 Preparing yourself to move on from a relationship gives you a chance for self-reflection.
 It's healthy to take a look back at who you were in the relationship.
-Did you stay true to who you were or did you make too many compromises in your core beliefs to make your partner happy?
+Did you stay true to who you are or did you make too many compromises in your core beliefs to make your partner happy?
 Did your partner bring issues to the relationship that you couldn't accept like infidelity, criminal behavior, or financial troubles?
 Were there obvious red flags that you didn't see?

 Being able to move on means reflecting on the things that went wrong and being willing to leave them in the past.